-me: te: Duc nulation experience incomplete for the Report to the Simulation Lab on time 2.
+- 1. Report to the Simulation Lab on time for the simulation. - 2.
 Come prepared.
-This includes comp beginner RN competencies. letion of all pre-assignments and the ability to demonstrate 3.
-Wear their student nurse uniform ar described in the Nursing Student Had nd ID badge and comply with the dress code policy and procedure ndbook.
-4. Exhibit professional behavior at all ti participants. mes.
-This includes interactions with the simulated patient and othe 5.
-Speak to the mannequin as if he/she were a real person at all times.
-6. Actively participate in their assigned role and debrief session.
-7. mula rsal Competencies and or Student Learning Outcomes (SLO) for the ev on valuation of their performance noting v who receive an incomplete for their simulation will be provided an which of the above areas are in need of improvement.
-Depending tudent(s) will have an opportunity to repeat a simulation or Stu dent Signature Date Date Rec commendations: (Faculty name) Date Ret Return to Lab Remediation (Faculty name) Date
+This includes completion of all pre-assignments and the ability to demonstrate beginner RN competencies. - 3.
+Wear their student nurse uniform and ID badge and comply with the dress code policy and procedure described in the Nursing Student Handbook. - 4.
+Exhibit professional behavior at all times.
+This includes interactions with the simulated patient and other participants. - 5.
+Speak to the mannequin as if he/she were a real person at all times. - 6.
+Actively participate in their assigned role and debrief session.

+7. Did not successfully meet the Universal Competencies and or Student Learning Outcomes (SLO) for the simulation

+At the discretion of the faculty students who receive an incomplete for their simulation will be provided an evaluation of their performance noting which of the above areas are in need of improvement.
+Depending on the area needing improvement the student(s) will have an opportunity to repeat a simulation or remediate in the laboratory.

+Student Signature Date

+Faculty Signature Date

+Recommendations:

+Repeat Simulation (Faculty name) Date

+Return to Lab Remediation (Faculty name) Date